Caring for Someone with Cancer

 Caring for someone with advanced cancer

-This information is about caring for someone who has been told they have advanced cancer.
-The cancer may have been diagnosed at a late stage or it may have returned after initial treatment.
-Most cancers are diagnosed at an earlier stage, so this chapter may not be relevant to your situation.
+This section is about caring for someone who has been told they have advanced cancer.
+Most cancers are diagnosed at an earlier stage, so this section may not be relevant to your situation.
 We hope that this information helps you provide comfort and support to the person you’re caring for.

-Some people live with advanced cancer as a chronic illness for many years, so there may not be much difference in your caring role immediately.
-For others, your responsibilities as a carer are likely to increase and may become more complex almost overnight.
+Some people live with advanced cancer as a chronic illness for a long time, so there may not be much difference in your caring role immediately.
+Other people may feel very unwell, so your responsibilities as a carer are likely to increase and may become more complex almost overnight.
 This may give you little time to adjust to the new situation.

-As well as having to manage your own emotions, you may also have to tell other family members and friends.
+Family and friends – As well as having to manage your own emotions, you may also have to tell other family members and friends.
 This can be time-consuming and difficult, and their reactions may add to your distress.
-Use text messages, email, blogs or social networking sites, or write one letter and send copies to people.
-If you need support, talk to your GP or the hospital social worker, or call Cancer Council 13 11 20.
+Use text messages, email, blogs or social media, or write one letter and send copies to people.
+If you need support, talk to your GP or a hospital social worker, or call Cancer Council 13 11 20.

-After a diagnosis of advanced cancer, some people want to find out how long they have left to live, while others prefer not to know.
+After a diagnosis of advanced cancer, some people want to know how long they have left to live.
+Others prefer not to know.
 It’s a very personal decision.

-If the person you are caring for prefers not to know, you may still want some idea of their prognosis to help you plan ahead.
-You can ask the person if they can give their treatment team permission to speak to you alone.
+If the person you are caring for prefers not to know, you may still want some idea of what to expect.
+This can help you understand what is happening and prepare for the changes.
+You can ask the person if they will give their treatment team permission to speak to you alone.

-You can also be supported in your caring role by palliative care.
-This is person-centred care that helps people with a progressive, life-limiting illness to live as fully and comfortably as possible.
-It’s also called supportive care.
-The main aim is to maintain quality of life by dealing with the person’s physical, emotional, cultural, social and spiritual needs.
+What palliative care is – Palliative care is person-centred care that helps people with a progressive, life-limiting illness to live as comfortably as possible.
+The goal of palliative care is to improve quality of life for both the person with cancer, and their family and carers.

-- relief of pain, breathlessness, nausea and other symptoms
+- relief of the person’s symptoms (e.g. pain, breathlessness, nausea)

-- help organising equipment for home (e.g. wheelchairs, special beds)
+- help organising equipment for home (e.g. mobility aids, special beds)